 - While the pie crust is baking, begin to make the filling.
 Whisk together the sugar, brown sugar, and cornstarch in a saucepan.
 Add half and half and whisk to combine.

-- Bring the cream mixture to a boil over medium heat, stirring frequently.
-Once it boils, reduce heat, simmer, and stir for 2 minutes, or until thickened.
+- Bring the cream mixture to a boil over medium heat to thicken.

 - Remove from the heat and add cubed butter and vanilla.

 - Pour into a partially baked pie crust and finish baking in the the oven until golden brown.

 - Allow the pie to cool completely and then refrigerate for at least 1 hour before serving.

 See, I told you it was easy.
 In no time at all you can be sinking your teeth into a slice of old fashioned Indiana cream pie!

 Partially Baking Pie Crust

 To do this, first line the bottom of the crust with a piece of foil or cut-to-size parchment paper.
 Fill with dried beans or pie weights and bake at 425ºF for 15 minutes.